 In memory of Leslie Scalapino, her extraordinary body of work, and her commitment to the community of experimental writing and performance.
 Read about Leslie here.
 The Leslie Scalapino Award recognizes the importance of exploratory approaches and an innovative spirit in writing for performance.
 Thus far the award has honored Joyelle McSweeney’s Dead Youth, or The Leaks, Khadijah Queen’s Non-Sequitur, and Brigid McLeer’s The Triumph of Crowds, as well as our wonderful finalists.

-The Prize: The winner will receive a $2,500 cash prize, print publication of the winning text by Litmus Press, a staged reading of the piece in New York this fall, by Fiona Templeton's company The Relationship; and a full production of the work in the following year.
+The Prize: The winner will receive a $2,500 cash prize, print publication of the winning text by Litmus Press, and a staged reading of the piece in New York this fall, by Fiona Templeton’s company The Relationship.
 The award is biennial.

 How to apply:

 Submissions are via Submittable, reachable here.
 You will be asked for:

 1. A 10-page excerpt from a completed work.

 3. A further single page of work statement, to include a) a summary of the work, and b) a description of your approach.
 Please be brief and to the point.
 We will not read beyond the number of pages requested.

 Full texts requested from shortlist: May 18, 2018

 Winners and finalists announced: Mid-July 2018

 The Leslie Scalapino Award for Innovative Women Playwrights is funded by the Leslie Scalapino-O Books Fund and supported by the New York Foundation for the Arts, and is administered by The Relationship.
 Publication of award-winning works will be in collaboration with Litmus Press.
 For more information about Leslie Scalapino, please visit her website: www.lesliescalapino.com.